DevoidSloth/bang/README.md

 # Bangs!
 Extension

-Bangs! is a Chrome extension that allows you to use bang commands at the start or end of your Google or DuckDuckGo searches for quick redirects to popular sites.
+Bangs! is a Chrome extension that allows you to use bang commands at the start or end of your Google searches for quick redirects to popular sites.

 ## Usage